 Survey projects are adopted by the Management Committee in consultation with members at the Annual Public Meeting, and will reflect the interests of the members.

-To date, there have been thirteen projects adopted by the SACWG, to most of which you can still contribute.
+To date, there have been thirteen projects adopted by the SACWG, seven of which are still active.
 You may select the links below to find out more about these surveys.
 The projects are divided into three groups, depending on the level of activity in each.

 - Active Projects.
 These are currently running formal surveys involving both members and local wildlife experts, working in collaboration.